Biomarker for Gangliosidosis: BioGM1 / BioGM2 (BioGM1/BioGM2)

 Hexosaminidase S (Hex S) is a dimer of alpha chains; it is a normal constituent of plasma and degrades a wide range of glycoconjugates containing β-linked N-acetylhexosaminyl residues.
 With lack of beta-subunits the increased polymerization of alpha subunits leads to the in-creased formation of Hex S in Tay - Sachs disease.

 GM2A is a cofactor required for the normal function of Hex A; it´s disruption likewise leads to a reduced function of Hex A.

-Therefore it is the goal of the study to validate this new biochemical marker from the plasma of the affected patients helping to benefit other patients by an early diagnose and thereby with an earlier treatment.
-Examining saliva samples will allow determining whether measurement is feasible in saliva samples and will further promote early detection of GM1/GM2 disease.
+Therefore it is the goal of the study to validate this new biochemical marker from the blood of the affected patients helping to benefit other patients by an early diagnose and thereby with an earlier treatment.

 |Study Type :||Observational|